BlastLad/gf2d/README.md

 1: Sleep Spell: (Bound to space): Your primary way of disabling the enemy furniture, The Sleep Spell will temporarily stop the furniture from eating students.

 2: Lockdown Spell: (Bound to Q): A special spell that can be used on the Cauldron Funriture (Named Bubbles).
-This spell will completly stop Bubbles from eating studets, and also prevent him from reawaking
+This spell will completly stop Bubbles from eating studets, and also prevent him from reawaking.
 If you use this spell again on another Bubbles enemy, the first Bubbles will reactivate.

-3: Emerald Pool Portal: (Bound to E): When used it places one emerald portal on the ground at the players current location.
-When used again at a different location an exit portal will spawn.
-When a student or certain enemies touch a portal they will be teleported to the other portals location.
-(Portals must be placed on the same tile type IE: Both on carpet or both on Wood) Using The portal a third time will close both place portals
+3: Emerald Pool Portal: (Bound to E): When used it places one emerald pool on the ground at the players current carpet location.
+If a student enters this pool they will glow green and be immune to getting eaten for a peroid of time.

 4: Shadow Effigy: When used a Shadow clone of your self will spawn at your location and mirror your movements.
 When you cast Sleep or Lockdown the clone will as well.